larswik/IFC-Specification/IFC4x3/Properties/f/FaultSlipDirection_0_Rv9JVL5DTR1ugllbwXU4/Documentation.md

-Observed relative displacement direction of the hangingwall (top) to the footwall, e.g. up.
-Down, left, right or combinations (like top down - left).
+Observed relative displacement direction of the hanging wall (top) to the footwall, e.g. up. down, left, right or combinations (like top down - left) when looking from one block across the fault to the other block.

 ![FaultSlipDirection](..\..\..\figures\FaultSlipDirection.png  "Figure 1")